 MPRE Transition to Computer-Based Testing Announced

 From NCBE: beginning in August 2019, NCBE, in partnership with Pearson VUE, will transition the MPRE from a paper-based to a computer-based delivery platform.
 There will be no changes to the question format, content, or scoring of the MPRE.
 For the August 2019 and November 2019 administrations, a limited number of examinees will be selected at random during the registration process to take the computer-based exam at a Pearson VUE testing center; all other examinees will take the paper-based exam at a testing center administered by the Law School Admission Council (LSAC).
+Beginning with the March 2020 administration, all MPRE examinees will take the computer-based exam at Pearson VUE testing centers.
 Read more here.

 Bar admission is regulated by each state's board of bar examiners.
 Bar requirements are state-specific and vary from state to state, so it's important to check the requirements for the jurisdiction in which you plan to practice law.